 There is perhaps one action that is likely to invoke God’s anger more than any other.
-In relation to the nation Israel, Abraham’s descendants and the nation chosen by God to be a witness of Himself, God warns:
+In relation to the nation Israel, the nation chosen by God to be a witness of Himself, God warns:

 This must be looked at from two perspectives.
 First, after many warnings, God finally gave up His rebellious chosen people (Israel) when they rejected Christ as Saviour:

-This opened up the way for persecution of the Jews.
-As predicted by Jesus (Luke 19:44), the Jewish state came to an end in 70 AD and the Romans drove the Jews from their homeland.
+This opened up the way for persecution.
+As predicted by Jesus (Lk 19.44), the Jewish state came to an end in 70 AD and the Romans drove the Jews from their homeland.
 So began the post-advent dispersion (diaspora) amongst the nations.
 By the early 20th century Jews were living in every country of Europe and some 9 million Jews lived in the countries that would be occupied by Germany during World War II.
 Nazi persecution commenced in the 1930’s and culminated in death camps like Treblinka and Auschwitz.
-So at the very start of the age of grace, it seems God judged His own people according to His warning in Deuteronomy 4:27.
+So at the very start of the age of grace, it seems God judged His own people according to His warning in Deut 4.27.

 The other perspective of the holocaust concerns Nazi Germany itself.
 The Allied powers eventually brought utter destruction to the country.
 Estimates of combined military and civilian German war dead range from 5.5 to 6.9 million.
 Many of these were ordinary Germans who did not support the Nazis.
-Nevertheless, they suffered as a result of wicked leaders – another example of God judging nations:
+Nevertheless, they suffered as a result of wicked leaders:

 Did Hitler’s Nazi Germany bring God’s curse of Genesis 12:3 down upon itself because of its treatment of the Jews?